bytebase/bytebase.com-old/content/blog/dev-sre-ops-devops-difference.md

 ## Why People Get Confused

 1. Confused about the difference between SRE and Ops.
 Simply put, SRE is Ops who can code.
 1. Confused about whether DevOps is a system or a job function.
 This depends on the context.
 Initially, DevOps represented the system combining Dev and Ops work.
 This system may have both Dev and SRE roles, or it may only have a Dev role.
-In the latter case, the system name, DevOps, is also used to indicate the job function, the so-called DevOps engineer.
+When the system only has a Dev role, the system name, DevOps, is also used to indicate the job function, the so-called DevOps engineer.
 After all, if a soccer formation blurs the boundaries of the forward, midfield, and back, the formation will become a free formation, and all players can be called free men.
 1. Confused about the difference between DevOps and SRE when DevOps is treated as a job function.
 Simply put, DevOps is the Dev that does Ops work, while SRE is the Ops that does Dev work.